 Private investors rush to Oslo Stock Exchange

 In the last period, the Norwegian capital market has experienced high volatility associated with the ongoing COVID-19 crisis.
 Despite, and perhaps because of, these fluctuations, Norwegian private individuals rush to the Stock Exchange.
-As a result, there has been a 22% growth the last year in number of Norwegian private individuals, which corresponds to over 80,000 new investors.
-The average number of holdings for these investors has tripled in 2020.
+As a result, there has been a 31% growth in number of Norwegian private individuals since 2019, which corresponds to over 120,000 new investors.
+The average number of holdings for these investors has doubled in 2021.
 This is the highest number of holdings for this type of investors in the last five years.
 This is probably due to different trading reactions to the market situation for institutional and private investors, as well as all the new private investors in the market in general.

-“Did you know that over 82.000 new private investors has invested on Oslo Stock Exchange the last 12 months?
-Of which, 59% of these investors made their first investment in the period of March – May 2020”
+“Did you know that over 33.000 new private investors has invested on Oslo Stock Exchange the last 3 months?

 Euronext VPS provide data to several media houses and analysis companies